10 Proof of Income Documents Landlords Use to Verify Income

 3. Bank Statements

-While bank statements mostly serve as secondary proof of earnings, they do have several unique benefits for landlords to verify tenant income.
-The statements will show paycheck deposits, the tenant’s entire banking history, and their cash reserves.
+While bank statements primarily serve as secondary proof of earnings, they have several unique benefits for landlords to verify tenant income.
+This will show paycheck deposits, the tenant’s banking history, and cash reserves.
 In addition, it will indicate if the bank account is in their name and confirm their current address.

 How to Verify Income From a Bank Statement